ipavlic/apex-fp/website/docs/api/function/fields-match.md

 # `FieldsMatch`

-`FieldsMatch` implements `SObjectPredicate` and returns `true` if a record satisfies all field matching conditions currently defined. `FieldsMatch` is constructed from an `IncompleteFieldsMatch` with a fluent interface.
-Additional conditions can be defined with `also`, or its alias, `field`:
+`FieldsMatch` implements [`SObjectPredicate`](sobject-predicate) and returns `true` if a record satisfies all field matching conditions currently defined. `FieldsMatch` is constructed from an [`IncompleteFieldsMatch`](incomplete-fields-match) with a fluent interface.

+Additional conditions can be defined with `also`, or its alias `field`, to create complex matching functions.

 ## `also` (alias `field`)